February 23, 2021

 When is a Smart TV not a Smart TV?

 To start, let’s be really clear about what we mean by a Smart TV application.
-You may think it’s obvious, but you’d be amazed how many meetings I’m in where the client’s management team wonder why their Smart TV app can’t be as slick and responsive as other apps on their big screen.
+You may think it’s obvious, but you’d be amazed how many meetings we're in where the client’s management team wonder why their Smart TV app can’t be as slick and responsive as other apps on their big screen.
 Most often, the apps they’re talking about are running on an Apple TV or Roku streaming device connected to the screen by HDMI.

 When we talk about Smart TV development, we very specifically mean those apps that run within the TV’s own operating system.
 They are downloaded from an app store run by a manufacturer like Samsung or LG.
 The screen may be the same, but the computing power inside a flat screen TV is highly optimized for display.
 It can’t offer the kind of data processing that goes on in a streaming media device.